cepdnaclk/e20-3yp-SkyT/docs/README.md

 2. Web Dashboard Server - Developed using TypeScript, ensuring a scalable and maintainable architecture.

 **Database Management**
-1. MongoDB - Used for storing high-resolution aerial images.
-2. MySQL- Handles sensor data storage and user information.
+1. MySQL- Handles sensor data storage and user information.

 ### 5. Web Dashboard
 The web dashboard serves as the user-facing interface, providing real-time insights derived from sensor data analysis.
 It is designed to support role-based access control, ensuring that users receive dynamic content relevant to their specific roles.
 This interface enables efficient decision-making by presenting processed data in an intuitive and interactive manner.